balsedie/trilomorph/analyze_data.md

-             lm = c(1:7), #vector of desired configuration cv = c("axis","border","margin"), #names or numbers of desired curves cvs.lm = c(x,x,x), #number of subsampled semilandmarks in each curve curves.id = c("axis","border","margin") #names of maximum number of curves in the dataset )
+             lm = c(1:7), #vector of desired configuration cv = c("axis","border","margin"), #names or numbers of desired curves cvs.lm = c(x,x,x), #number of subsampled semilandmarks in each curve curves.id = c("pygidium") #names of maximum number of curves in the dataset )

     #read the shape files.
 Note that sufix = "_C" is for cephala, change it to "_P" if analysing pygidia.